mymmrac/telego-docs/content/docs/setup/configuration.md

       files) requests
     - Default: `telegoapi.DefaultConstructor`

-### Long pulling options
+### Long polling options

-These are options that can be passed as optional arguments to `telego.Bot.UpdatesViaLongPulling` after `getUpdates` parameters.
+These are options that can be passed as optional arguments to `telego.Bot.UpdatesViaLongPolling` after `getUpdates` parameters.

 List of options:

-- `WithLongPullingUpdateInterval`
+- `WithLongPollingUpdateInterval`
-    - Update interval for long pulling, ensure that between two calls of `telego.Bot.GetUpdates` will be at least specified time, but it could be longer
+    - Update interval for long polling, ensure that between two calls of `telego.Bot.GetUpdates` will be at least specified time, but it could be longer
     - Default: 0.5s
     - **Note**: Telegram has built in a timeout mechanism, to properly use it set `telego.GetUpdatesParams.Timeout` to desired timeout and update interval to 0 (recommended way)
-- `WithLongPullingRetryTimeout`
+- `WithLongPollingRetryTimeout`
     - Interval before trying to get updates after an error
     - Default: 3s
-- `WithLongPullingBuffer`
+- `WithLongPollingBuffer`
     - Buffer size of update chan that will be returned
     - Default: 100